leoandeol/cods/docs/api-docs/od.models.model.md

 )
 ```

-Initializes an instance of the ODModel class.
+Initialize an instance of the ODModel class.